TylerCooc/FileSorter/README.md

 ### FileSorter

-MedTaker is a user-friendly web app designed for effortlessly tracking the medicine consumption of users.
+FileSorter is a versatile utility program designed to streamline various file management tasks in one convenient tool.
-Effortlessly handle your medicine inventory and associated entries.
-This app allows users to:
+It serves as a comprehensive solution for merging JPG files, converting JPGs to PDFs, and organizing JPGs into folders.

-**Add Medicine and Entries:**
+**Merge Files:**
-Easily create new types of medicines and corresponding entries for accurate tracking.
+Converts JPEG files to PDFs, sorts them, and then merges them into a single PDF.

-**Edit Information:**
+**Convert To PDF:**
-Make necessary adjustments to medicine details and entries to keep information up to date.
+Converts JPEG files to PDFs and organizes them into folders based on a naming convention.

-**Delete Medicine and Entries:**
+**Sort Into Folder:**
-Remove outdated or no longer relevant medicine and corresponding entries.
+Organizes files with underscores in their names into folders based on the prefixes of the files.

 ### Usage Video

-Watch the usage Demo video on YouTube: [Click here](https://www.youtube.com/watch?v=FYnisj7iD2A).
+Watch the usage Demo video on YouTube: [Click here](https://www.youtube.com/watch?v=wA0Ai0Fogfo).

 ### Installation and Dependencies